fossasia/labyrinth/.github/ISSUE_TEMPLATE/add-background-music.md

 ### Hints

-- For your own recodrings, we recommend choosing the license `CC-BY` or `CC-BY-SA` if you like others to remix or `CC-BY-ND` if you do not like people editing your song.
+- For your own recordings, we recommend choosing the license `CC-BY` or `CC-BY-SA` if you like others to remix or `CC-BY-ND` if you do not like people editing your song.
   Choose a license here: https://creativecommons.org/choose/ Please do not choose NC as this might disable it for GSoC.